 In this guide...

 Switching is no biggie – help them compare

 Fear of change is often a big inhibitor to switching.
 Yet even those worried about switching can still often cut bills just by changing tariffs with their existing firm.

 If the cheapest tariff for your gran is with another firm, then remember it's still the same gas, the same electricity, the same pipes and the same safety.
 The only real change is the price, and who you call.

 For the most accurate comparison, you should have their bills in front of you, so you've got exact usage figures.
 But it can be done without them, based on estimates of house size.

 Everyone's cheapest depends on their usage and postcode.
-Our Cheap Energy Club uses (we hope) plain English to help find your cheapest deal and guide you through the switching process, usually giving £30 dual-fuel cashback if it can switch you.
+Our Cheap Energy Club uses (we hope) plain English to help find your cheapest deal and guide you through the switching process, and gives £30 dual fuel cashback if it can switch you.

-Our Top Pick Fixes Comparison will run through your bespoke top deals and after that, uniquely, it monitors the tariff to check it's still cheap and tells you once it isn't.
+Our Top Pick Fixes Comparison will run through your bespoke top deals and after that it monitors the tariff to check it's still cheap and tells you once it isn't.

 You can also add a second email address to accounts so you could help your gran set up an account, then get her alerts sent to you too.
 Do it at registration, or on the account details page if she's already a member.

 We've been swamped with positive feedback, such as: